 All the species showed the same flux pattern while the performance of the harvest was highly species-depended.
 The recovery efficiencies were higher or equal to 98%, while no cell rupture was observed.
 The filtration VCR (volume concentration ratio) for microalgae harvest ranged between 10-30, depending on the species cell size, shape, and other parameters.
 The findings have also been successfully tested on a large scale for Nannochloropsis salina.
-Energy consumption in this processing technology estimated at 28% lower than known current processing technologies that are being applied to microalgae.
+Energy consumption in this processing technology is estimated at 28% lower than known current processing technologies applied to microalgae.
 These findings represent the SIC-UF ceramic membrane filtration as a robust and feasible technique for the downstream processing of microalgae.

 - BioMar A/S, Denmark